There's a scary stat that you should know as an online business owner:

 Marketing doesn't have to be expensive.
 In fact, you shouldn't spend what you won't get back.
 Increasing your organic SEO efforts saves you money in the long run, even if you use paid tools to get started.

-Staying on top of your content also assists.
+Staying on top of your content can also help a lot.
 A program like SEMRush can help you create content that is proven to work.
 Even WordPress plugins like All-in-One SEO allow you to improve your SEO with one easy-to-use program, cutting your costs dramatically.

 With social media, growing an organic audience can keep money in your pocket.
-We'll cover building an audience in another blog post, but try to cover these basics:
+We'll cover building an audience in another blog post, but try to remember these basics:

 - Stay consistent with posts, themes, and messaging